 - Improved communication and linkages among agencies and enhanced coordination of efforts.

 - Improved agency responses to child deaths in the investigation and delivery of services.

 - Design and implementation of cooperative, standardized protocols for the investigation of certain categories of child death.

-- Identification of needed changes in legislation, policy and practices and expanded efforts in child health and safety to prevent child deaths.
+- Identification of needed changes in legislation, policy, and practices and expanded efforts in child health and safety to prevent child deaths.

-The death of a child is community problem.
+The death of a child is a community problem.
 The circumstances involved in most child deaths are too multidimensional for responsibility to rest in any one place.